maryliusemail/Python_heart/README.md

 # Python_heart

-The program shows a countdown, then displays a pulsing heart that fades in and out, and finally reveals an animated heart with falling "LOVE" letters on the screen.
+This Python program uses Tkinter to show a countdown, a pulsing heart that fades in and out, and then an animation with heart particles and falling "LOVE" text, ending with a custom message.